 Safe Archery & Firearms Education & Training for Youth

 4-H Shooting Sports is a national program with 428,020 young people taking part, making it one of the largest shooting education programs in the United States.
-Here in Mississippi, 4-H Shooting Sports involves thousands of kids and continues to grow annually.
+Here in Mississippi, 4-H SAFETY involves thousands of kids and continues to grow annually.
 An established core of over 700 adult volunteer instructors and 4-H agents provide training and leadership for our program throughout the state.
 So you want to join 4-H?

 The bow and arrow have helped shape the history of the world, and the challenge and fun of archery continue today.
 This competitive sport teaches patience, skill, repetition, and attention to detail.

 Smokepole and frontstuffer are just a couple of the names used to describe this fun and exciting discipline.
 You will learn how to use this firearm as well as how to clean and care for it.

 Through the 4-H SAFETY Program, you will learn the safe and correct way to use handguns.
 Steady hands and a keen eye will help you “keep on target.”

 Keep your eye on the target, control your breathing, and squeeze the trigger.
 In the rifle discipline, you’ll learn to use your body to steady your shooting form and improve marksmanship.